Download the PDF version of The Website Cost Estimator™ .

 It doesn’t have to be that way.

-Your Success Lies in Developing a Mutual Understandingof the Project’s Scope and Cost
+Your Success Lies in Developing a Mutual Understanding

 The New Tricks Website Cost Estimator ™ doesn’t create the proposal.
 Rather, it’s a highly-effective tool for having a conversation that will bring you and your client to a mutual understanding of what’s involved in a website development project and what factors determine its cost.

-When it’s time to talk price, you’ll get out The Website Cost Estimator™ and go through the process of reviewing and discussing the list of options and services with your prospective client.
+When it’s time to talk price, you’ll get out The New Tricks Website Cost Estimator™and go through the process of reviewing and discussing the list of options and services.

 Covering the details of the project, including possible sticky areas – right up front – gives you the chance to educate your prospective client on what’s involved in a website project and also provides the client the opportunity to see how their choices and decisions affect the bottom line.